British Junior champions The Wight Jewels, pictured in Gothenburg at the Junior World Challenge Cup 2010, where they placed 19th

 Synchronized skating

-The Island’s first synchronized skating team made its debut in 2005, qualifying for the British championships, which were held in January 2006.
+The Island’s first synchronized skating team made its debut in 2004, skating at the National Team Challenge.
+In 2005, the team qualified for the British championships, which were held in January 2006.

 In 2007 the Wight Diamonds synchro team took bronze at intermediate level at the British RJS Synchronized Skating Championships.
 The Diamonds took a national bronze for a second time in 2007, skating at Elementary level at the Scottish championships, Sk8Scotland.
 Interest in the discipline was such that the IW formed a second team, the Wight Gems, which took silver at the British RJS Opens, and a third team, the Wight Crystals.